Coastal Craft : Where did you get your start and why?

 I want surfers from all levels to feel like they can grow more in tune with what they’re riding through custom ordering hand shaped surfboards to their desires or needs.
 (Let’s think outside of the box but build within)

-Jared will be shaping a mid-length 2+1 funshape for this year’s Virtual Coastal Craft event!
+Jared will be shaping a 8’0 Plug Tri-Plane Hull Performance mid length for this year’s Virtual Coastal Craft event!